AdobeXD/plugin-samples/reference/scenegraph.md

 ### *sceneNode.translation : <code>!{x:number, y:number}</code>*
 The translate component of this node's [transform](#SceneNode+transform).
 Since translation is applied after any rotation in the transform Matrix, translation occurs along the parent's X/Y axes, not the node's own local X/Y axes.
+This is equivalent to the `e` & `f` fields in the transform Matrix.

-For an overview of node positioning & coordinate systems, see [Coordinate spaces](README#Coordinate-spaces).
+For an overview of node positioning & coordinate systems, see [Coordinate spaces](../index.md#coordinate-spaces).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **See**